Mokshit-123/MyMemory/README.md

 ## Future Improvements

 - **Improved Graphics**: Enhanced visuals and animations for a better gaming experience.
-- **BackGround Music**: Add a soft background music that will play when playing the game and option to stop it also
+- **Background Music**: Add soft background music that will play during the game with an option to stop it.

 ## Acknowledgements

 Inspired by the memory game from Purble Palace.

-Contact
+## Contact

-For any questions or feedback, please reach out at -gargm0068@gmail.com
+For any questions or feedback, please reach out at gargm0068@gmail.com